THE DOVER WAR MEMORIAL PROJECT

 John Daniel Pulham.
 Known as Jack, he was a sergeant in the Royal Air Force Volunteer Reserve

-With No 19 Operational Training Unit "C" Flight, he took off on a cross country flight in a Vickers Wellington LP760 at 11.52 on 20 April 1945.
+With No 19 Operational Training Unit "C" Flight, he took off from RAF Kinloss, Morayshire, on a cross country flight in a Vickers Wellington LP760 at 11.52 on 20 April 1945.
 Near to Bank Head Farm, Humbie, eight miles to the southwest of Lothian, the Wellington was cruising along at 5,000 feet when eye-witnesses on the ground reported a flash from front to rear.
 It was just after 12.40.
 The starboard wing broke away and the aircraft turned over and spun to earth, striking the ground upside down.
 Debris rained down; there was a wreckage trail of some 2,500 yards, and an opened parachute fell 500 yards beyond this

 Jack's name, on an extract from register of deaths in the district of Humbie, East Lothian